 Below is a list of all of the classes that have been offered through the Group Fitness program.
 Due to student instructor certifications, some classes might not be offered each semester.

-Yoga: This energizing and rejuvenating class welcomes all levels.
-Focus on breathing with movement and creating strength and flexibility through vinyasa flow.
+An energizing and rejuvenating class welcomes all levels of “yogis.”
+Focus on pranayama breathing with movement while creating strength and flexibility through a vinyasa flow.
 You will leave feeling relaxed and refreshed.

 A Zumba workout mixes body sculpting movements with dance steps derived from cumbia, merengue, salsa, reggaeton, hip hop, mambo, rumba, flamenco, and calypso and Salsaton.
 The routines feature aerobic interval training with a combination of fast and slow rhythms.
 It targets areas such as the glutes, legs, arms, abdominals, and the heart.
 A Zumba class is typically not formulaic in that instructors often add on their own music choices and choreographies to make their class presentation locally unique.